We spend on average over $350 billion on anti-aging products a year in the US. That’s 350,000,000,000!

 As its name implies, FSH stimulates a selected group of follicles each month to begin the process of moving through the pre-ovulatory development phases with one of these lucky contestants emerging in the end as the dominant follicle.
 It’s kind of like a massive cellular production of The Hunger Games going on inside your body each month!

 Your FSH levels are extremely important in regulating your ovarian reserve.
-If FSH levels become elevated, more follicles will be stimulated than are necessary causing more to be sacrificed each month leading to a depletion in the ovarian reserves.
+If FSH levels become elevated, more follicles will be stimulated than are necessary causing more to be sacrificed each month leading to a depletion in ovarian reserve.
 Conversely, if FSH levels are low, this can cause a reduction in activated follicles leading to a failure to ovulate.
 For these reasons, balanced FSH levels are imperative for rock-solid fertility.

 Just like estrogen, there are other balances and counterbalances that help to keep FSH in line.
 Its other counterbalances are two negative regulators called Inhibin B and Anti-mullerian hormone (AMH) which, when released, counter the effects of FSH.